elasticweb/api/endpoints/domain/GET_list.md

 ## Description

-Returns information about domains for hosting-account.
+Returns information about domains for node.

 ## Errors
 All known errors cause the resource to return HTTP error code header together with a JSON array containing at least 'status' and 'message' keys describing the source of error.